 The People of Oakland Food Policy Council

-We are a 21-seat council that works to establish an equitable and sustainable food system.
+As a 21-seat volunteer council, we works to establish an equitable and sustainable food system.
 We work with diverse constituencies and across different food system sectors to create a healthy and resilient local and regional food system.
 We aim to make a healthy, local food system a top priority in our city and engage in state and national action for food policy reform.
 We carry out research, foster collaboration and engage in collective advocacy for our priority policy initiatives: economic security & development; food access; local and sustainable food procurement; and urban agriculture.